 No, there is no difference in the certificate.
-You will receive a normal and official Master certificate from Freie Universität Berlin (Master of Arts in Visual and Media Anthropology).
+You will receive a normal and official Master certificate (Master of Arts in Visual and Media Anthropology).

 At the FU Berlin, we only offer a Master Program in Social and Cultural Anthropology (in German) with one profile Module in Visual Anthropology.
 You need to have completed and passed the German language test (DSH-2) to study this program.

-The program starts every year at the end of October.
+The program starts every year beginning of October.
 Check our website for application periods (see Entry Requirements and Admission).